 Apart from these situations, any attempt to force you to take a vaccine would be a violation of your bodily autonomy and would breach human rights law and international treaties on medical treatment.

 This means that, unless you lack the capacity to consent to medical treatment, you can’t be physically forced to take the vaccine.

 However, while the new regulations don’t technically make vaccines mandatory, they do create strong pressure for all care workers and frontline health and social workers to be fully vaccinated, by making it very difficult for them to work without this.
 From a legal standpoint, it seems likely that the courts would consider this pressure to be lawful under human rights law.

 In April 2021, the European Court of Human Rights (ECtHR) confirmed in the case of Vavřička and Others v.
-The Czech Republic that punishment for non-compliance with a mandatory vaccination scheme (such as a fine, or stopping children from getting a place in school) were lawful under Article 8 of the European Convention on Human Rights (the right to respect for private and family life).
+The Czech Republic that punishment for non-compliance with a mandatory vaccination scheme (such as a fine, or stopping children from getting a place in school) were lawful under Article 8 (the right to respect for private and family life) of the European Convention on Human Rights (ECHR).
 In order to comply with Article 8, these penalties had to be considered proportionate to protect public health and had to be introduced in law.

 The judge also determined that because the Government was protecting Article 2 (the right to life) of those living in care homes, it had a lot of leeway to implement any measures and to make political and social decisions based on the evidence.